 Chemistry sample analytical suites for each station are planned based on the data needs identified for each assessment unit and to address the most common sources of impairment in lakes and streams.
 Due to limited resources, not all the water quality criteria listed in 20.6.4.900 NMAC will be sampled at all stations.
 Radionuclides and volatile/semi-volatile organic compounds will be sampled in major tributaries, above and below NPDES permit discharges, and lakes.
-Microbial Source Tracking (MST) sampling will be conducted at two stations on the Rio Ruidoso in the Spring of 2023.
-Sampling is designed to bracket the majority of urban development within the Village of Rio Ruidoso.
 PCBs generally will not be sampled in the water column since these compounds have not been detected at levels of concern in previous water samples for these areas.
 Assessment units with current or historic metals impairments have received higher numbers of metals samples.

-In addition to the analytes listed, instantaneous measurements for field parameters such as temperature, specific conductance, salinity, dissolved oxygen concentration, dissolved oxygen saturation, pH, and turbidity will be measured at each site using an In-Situ[®] multi-parameter sonde in accordance with SWQB SOPs.
+In addition to the analytes listed, instantaneous measurements for field parameters such as temperature, specific conductance, salinity, dissolved oxygen concentration, dissolved oxygen saturation, pH, and turbidity will be measured at each site using an In-Situ® multi-parameter sonde in accordance with SWQB SOPs.